 Recently, international adoption has been making a few headlines again.
 Ethiopia just closed its international adoption program totally.
 News reports come out fairly frequently about adoptions that have ended in tragedy.
 There is concern over disrupted and dissolved adoptions and what happens to those children.
-Numbers of children adopted internationally has declined significantly over the past few years.
+The number of children adopted internationally has declined significantly over the past few years.
 There are fewer accredited adoption agencies processing international adoptions than there were eight years ago.
 And the Council on Accreditation (COA) recently quit in protest over new regulations proposed by the State Department.

-While international adoption is an extremely complex issue, there are some themes running through all of these recent news items.
+While international adoption is an extremely complex issue, some themes are running through all of these recent news items.
 Everyone involved says that the goal is to protect the children involved.
 Everyone wants ethical adoptions of children who genuinely need families to continue.
 The points of disagreement arise when it comes down to the details.
 How is the Hague Agreement to be interpreted?
 How should the US best implement the regulations set forth by the Hague Agreement?
 What role do the agencies have in policing themselves?
 Do adoptive parents have a role to play in all of this?

 It’s messy and the answers are not always clear.